buganini/DAFunctor/README.md

 # Notice
+* Still in pre-alpha development
-* Runtime axis operations are not supported, such as:
+* Runtime axis operations are not supported by design, such as:
     * Dynamic shape
     * Dynamic transpose